 In 2018, The University of Buckingham has also come top for student satisfaction for the eighth time in the National Student Survey (NSS) of UK.
 Once again, the University of Buckingham is leading the way for student satisfaction and has been at or near the top for the last 13 years.

 The University of Buckingham has come at the top of the rankings in the first-ever Teaching Excellence Framework (TEF) rankings assessed by the UK government.
 Buckingham has been awarded Gold and achieved a remarkable result with “double positive” ratings in all six categories.
 The majority of universities, over two-thirds, achieved only silver or bronze.

 “For Buckingham, one of the country’s smallest universities, to come at the top of the rankings in the first ever TEF exercise is exceptional.
 We are thrilled to see our exemplary teaching methods receiving official recognition.
 Our small class sizes and commitment to quality teaching ensure our students do well when they leave.
 We see many of them blossom on their journey with us which is why so many say they made the right choice choosing Buckingham.
 The TEF result shows that students choosing Buckingham can be confident that they will have the very best in teaching quality, frequent contact with their tutors and excellent career prospects.”

-Sir Anthony Seldon, Vice-Chancellor of the University of Buckingham
+Sir Anthony Seldon, former Vice-Chancellor of the University of Buckingham

 Buckingham graduates have gone on to further study at most of the world’s leading universities, including Harvard, London, Oxford and Cambridge and secured jobs in senior positions around the world.